AlphaSoundZ/Obsidian-Vault/src/content/docs/Englisch/S1 The United Kingdom - diverse and disunited/Brand UK Enough to Make Britain a Cultural superpower.md

 ---
-title: Brand UK Enough to Make Britain a Cultural superpo
+title: Brand UK Enough to Make Britain a Cultural superpower
+tags:
+  - Englisch/UK
 ---

 # Brand UK: Enough to Make Britain a Cultural Superpower?
 (Podcast)

 Based on the material you are given and your own research, discuss to which extent your aspect of „Brand UK“ supports the thesis of the UK being a cultural superpower in a 3-4 minute podcast.
-Start with a general introduction to the question of whether the UK can be considered a cultural superpower and then focus on your aspect specifically to find an asnwer.
+Start with a general introduction to the question of whether the UK can be considered a cultural superpower and then focus on your aspect specifically to find an answer.
 Take different opinions into consideration.

 # Arguments